 1 The word "politics" comes from Latin Politicus or Greek Politicos, which means affairs of the cities.
 Both come from the word polis, which means city.
 Three definitions of "politics" as a noun are given in the KBBI (the official dictionary of the Indonesian language); if it refers to science, it means (1) knowledge about the state (about the system of government, the foundations of government); (2) all affairs and actions (wisdom, tactics, etc.) regarding government or against other countries; and (3) policies, methods of action (in dealing with or dealing with a problem).
-There are various definitions of politics because the term has a wide range of meanings in the literature of political science.
-It is because every political scholar only sees one aspect or element of politics.
-Miriam Budiardjo defines politics as having five basic concepts: (1) the state; (2) power; (3) decision-making; (4) expertise or policy; and (5) the distribution and allocation of values in society.
+There are various definitions of politics because the term has a wide range of meanings in the literature of politics.
+Miriam Budiardjo defines politics as having five basic concepts: (1) the state; (2) power; (3) decision-ngking; (4) expertise or policy; and (5) the distribution and allocation of values in society.
 See Miriam Budiardjo, Dasar-dasar Ilmu Politik, (Jakarta: Gramedia, 2007), pp. 8-9.

-2 Authoritarianism is a belief that the authority in government is held by only one person, who is arbitrary in the administration.
+$^{^{2}}$ Authoritarianism is a belief that the authority in government is held by only one person, who is arbitrary in the administration.